Limekiller/moodle-block_openai_chat/README.md

 - **Block title:** The title for this block
 - **Show labels:** Whether or not the names chosen for "Assistant name" and "User name" should appear in the chat UI
 - **Source of Truth:** Here you can add a list of questions and answers that the AI will use to accurately respond to queries at the block instance level.
 Information provided here will only apply to this specific block.

+If "Instance-level settings" is checked in the global block settings, the following extra settings will also be available:
+- **Completion prompt:** This allows a completion prompt to be set per-block
+- **Advanced:** These are extra, advanced parameters to adjust the behavior of the model
+  - **OpenAI API Key:** This allows a separate API key to be used on individual block instances
+  - For more information on advanced settings, please see OpenAI documentation.

+Note that any instance-level settings that are blank will default to the global block settings.

 Maintained by [Bryce Yoder](https://bryceyoder.com)